Bullying and suicide: Age groups

+Bullying is most often found in children and adolescents.
+In Erick Erickson's stages of psychosocial development, stage five, "identity verses role confusion."
+Occurs during the teenage ages of 12 to 18.

 Prevention of suicide from bullying for children and adolescents can be alleviated from the support of parents.
 Being engaged in the child's life.
 Such as, daily activities, school, or work.
 Being aware of the child's friends.
 Changes in the child's life.
 Such as, lowered grades, physical bruises, or scars, eating and sleeping habits.
 Sharing personal social experiences, may lead the child to be open in their social experiences.
 These can help a child suffering from bullying.

 In 2010, the suicides of teenagers in the United States who were bullied because they were gay or perceived to be led to the establishment of the It Gets Better project by Dan Savage.
 The online event, Spirit Day, was created in which participants were asked to wear purple as a symbol of respect for the deceased victims of bullying, particularly cyberbullying, and to signify opposition to the bullying of the LGBT community.

 The Centers for Disease Control (CDC) states that almost 45,000 deaths occur from suicide each year.
 There are about 100 non-fatal suicide attempts to every 1 suicide.
 A little over 14% of students in high school consider suicide and approximately 7% of them attempt suicide.
 Students that are bullied are around 2 to 9 times more likely to consider suicide than non-victims.
 A study in Britain found that at least half of suicides among young people are related to bullying.
 10 to 14 year old teen girls are most likely to commit suicide based on this study.
 According to ABC News, nearly 30% of students are either victims of bullies or bullies themselves and 160,000 kids stay home from school every day because they are scared of being bullied.